-Hosted by Zimbabwe’s Ministry of Transport and Infrastructural Development, the 2019 SSATP Annual Meeting will take place in Victoria Falls on November 25-29, 2019.
-The central theme of this year’s SSATP General Assembly taking place on November 29th is “Positioning Africa for a Sustainable Post-2020 Road Safety Agenda.”
+Hosted by Zimbabwe’s Ministry of Transport and Infrastructural Development, the 2019 SSATP Annual Meeting took take place in Victoria Falls on November 25-29, 2019.
+The central theme of this year’s SSATP General Assembly taking place on November 29th was “Positioning Africa for a Sustainable Post-2020 Road Safety Agenda.”

-As the last annual meeting of SSATP's Third Development Plan (DP3), this important forum will be crucial for SSATP stakeholders, providing a unique opportunity to help design and shape the future of the Program.
-Sessions will serve to validate the new strategic framework of the Fourth Development Plan (DP4) and prioritize a sound Program for the next strategy cycle.
-Furthermore, the AGM will provide a unique opportunity to hold discussions aimed at addressing Africa’s most pressing transport challenges and policy development issues.
-Below is an overview of the scheduled Annual Meeting program:
+As the last annual meeting of SSATP's Third Development Plan (DP3), this important forum was crucial for SSATP stakeholders, providing a unique opportunity to help design and shape the future of the Program.
+Sessions served to validate the new strategic framework of the Fourth Development Plan (DP4) and prioritize a sound Program for the next strategy cycle.
+Furthermore, the AGM provided a unique opportunity to hold discussions aimed at addressing Africa’s most pressing transport challenges and policy development issues.
+Below is an overview of the Annual Meeting program:

 - November 25-27, 2019: Cross-fertilization through specialized technical sessions under each of the three SSATP pillars (regional integration, urban mobility and road safety);